 Start With a Small Ball of Wedged Clay

 First, you'll need to decide what size plant pot you'd like to make.
-We made a collection of simple small plant pots for cacti.
+This shows a collection of simple small plant pots for cacti.
 Cacti make for the ideal houseplants; not only are they trendy, but they're also extremely easy to care for.

 Once you've decided on the size, you'll need to make sure your clay is wedged—this means making sure all of the air is removed, so the piece does not explode in the kiln.
 After it's been properly wedged, you can roll it into a smooth round ball.